involucro/involucro/README.md

 *introductory* method made available from the task, a set of *modifying* methods setting different properties of the step, and a final *registration* method that registers these settings for execution.
-The current status can be stored at any point into a variable, and reused later.
+The current status can be stored at any point into a variable and reused later.
 However, the steps are strictly run in the order their registration method was called.

 ### Run Step

 A run step executes a Docker container.
-By default, the current working directory is mounted as `/source` into the container, which is also configured to be the working directory of the process running in the container.
+By default, the current working directory is mounted as `/source` into the container which is also configured to be the working directory of the process running in the container.
 It is mainly used to transform source code using external processes such as compilers into a different form.